 Anyone can view the pastes (except those marked 'committers only'), but only committers are allowed to paste new data on the site.

 Infrastructure hosts the s.apache.org URL shortening service for our committers.
-When writing PMC reports, please use this service and not other URL shorteners.
+When including URLs in PMC reports, please use this service and not other URL shorteners.

 This is an overview of activity going on with various Apache projects.
 SVN commits, bug reports, tweets, you name it.

 The Infrastructure team is constantly looking for ways to do its work more quickly while maintaining the ASF standards of reliability, security, and almost-continuous availability.
 The more the team can...

 Today, ASF Infra launched new features for projects wishing to update their notification schemes for git/github activity on their own.